 Three Partners in Local Lending Share Advice

-Mortgage rates, new home construction, and the real estate market are a hot topic in today’s news.
-From tariffs to inflation, the actions of the Fed to terms like Jumbo Loans and Bridge Loans; when it comes to financing, there’s a lot of Q&A’s.
-This month, we asked several of our local lending partners to weigh in on the state of the industry.
+Mortgage rates, new home construction, and the real estate market will influence the cost of your new build.
+From tariffs to inflation, the actions of the Fed, to jumbo and bridge loans, when it comes to financing, there are a lot of Q&As.
+We asked several of our local lending partners to weigh in on the state of the industry.
 With perspectives from three different lenders, you’ll learn a bit more about financing your new Demlang home while weighing which partner is right for you.
 We hope you find the following information helpful, and encourage you to reach out to Matt, Scott, or Susan for your lending needs.

-Demlang: What options are hot right now in new construction financing?
+Demlang: What options are popular in new construction financing?

 We offer one-time close construction loans which cover the temporary financing during construction, as well as the permanent financing upon the completion of construction.
 While it is commonplace for lenders to offer construction loan ARMs (Adjustable Rate Mortgages), our program on conforming loan amounts ($484,350 and under) gives the borrower the option to convert into a fixed-rate loan after construction is completed at no cost.